 Stellar (support with damage buff and emergency healing), Claire (single-target specialist), and SR heroes have limited long-term value.
 They can fill gaps early but should not receive major investment.
 Replace them as stronger options become available.

 Individual hero strength matters, but combination synergy determines actual squad output.
-The strongest Last Asylum hero combinations follow a consistent pattern: one anchor tank, one primary DPS carry, and flexible slots for support or secondary damage.
+The best Last Asylum hero combinations follow a consistent pattern: one anchor tank, one primary DPS carry, and flexible slots for support or secondary damage.

 Alternative lineup without UR heroes: Bella (tank) + Grenwald (DPS) + Stellar (support).
 This SSR-based composition performs well for players building toward their first UR pulls.

 For players running multiple squads, keep your strongest hero combination in your primary formation and distribute remaining heroes based on role coverage rather than raw tier ranking.
+Cynthia leads your second squad as the A-tier carry once your primary trio is complete.

 Upgrade sequencing matters more than tier placement.
 A fully upgraded A-tier hero consistently outperforms a half-built S-tier in every game mode.
 The smart approach is to fully commit to one hero at a time rather than spreading resources across several.

 Once your primary squad is built, the same logic applies to your second and third squads.
 Concentrated investment always outperforms scattered spending.
+To ensure your VIP tier is supporting your progression speed, check the Last Asylum: Plague VIP guide.

 When you know which heroes to build and in what order, the remaining variable is how much power each dollar actually delivers...

-If you're spending $100+ a month on Last Asylum: Plague, you're already committed.
+If you're spending $1000+ a month on Last Asylum: Plague, you're already committed.
 The question isn't whether you'll spend.
 It's whether your budget produces maximum in-game power, or whether a chunk of it evaporates before it reaches your account.

 Most Last Asylum players buy packs through the App Store or Google Play at full retail.
 That's the default path, and it works.
 But it also means you're absorbing platform fees, regional pricing structures, and transaction overhead that eat into what actually lands in-game.
 For players at serious budget levels, those inefficiencies compound across months and seasons.